lawrenceevalyn/lawrenceevalyn.github.io/workshop-R/README.md

 ![pick your version of RStudio (Windows or Mac)](install-Rstudio-2.png)

+### A Tour of the RStudio Interface

 ### 3. Install [whatever packages I've just chosen to use]

 ### 4. Load the packages with the "library" command

+To see a list of the installed libraries, at the R command prompt, enter: library()

 ## 2. A mini research delve into a particular R command or two, like in the lesson you linked (2 hrs?) -- I'll pick something that seems fun.
 This part will include some discussion of what makes a corpus or a research question suitable for statistical analysis.